 What aircraft does PFC fly?

-All of our aircraft are fully IFR equipped, with WAAS upgraded Garmin 430Ws, dual nav-comms, and Strikefinders or weather capability.
-The G1000 features TIS and XM weather.
+All of our aircraft have glass panels and equipped for IFR, with Garmin GPS, dual nav-comms, TIS and XM weather.

 Where are the aircraft based?

-You must have at least a private pilot certificate, and one of the following:
+- Private pilot certificate, a current medical, and one of the following:

-- 12 hours of flight time in the last 90 days
+c) 12 hours of flight time in the last 90 days.
+Hours flown during the trial period count toward this requirement.

-Monthly dues which cover our fixed costs (insurance, tie-downs, etc.) are currently $154 per month.
+Monthly dues: $164 – These cover our fixed costs (insurance, tie-downs, annuals, gps and weather subscriptions, etc.)

 How are flights scheduled?